Towards Exploring Fairness in Visual Transformer based Natural and GAN Image Detection Systems: Results and analysis

+Bias evaluation results of the ViT based model in the uncompressed setting are shown in table \ref{table_3bias_vit}.
+The top portion of the table presents the results of individual measures of bias analysis of ViT and the bottom portion presents the results of pairwise measures of bias analysis, within gender, race, affective, and intersectional domains.

-The top portion of the table \ref{table_3bias_vit} presents the results of individual measures of bias analysis of ViT.
-In the gender domain, the total model accuracy of ViT over the female group is less than the male group by 4.45 percentage points.
-This bias in accuracy against the female group in the gender domain is observed to be very high for class Real, i.e. the accuracy of the female group is less than male by 9.3 percentage points, showing high gender bias towards the female social group.
-Whereas, for the class GAN, the accuracy of the male group is less than the female group only by a very small value of 0.4 percentage points.
-In the gender domain, the FPR ratio is higher for the female group than the male group.
-This shows that the Real images of females are highly likely to be misclassified as GAN generated images than the male group (an observation similar to the one reported in \cite{trinh2021examination}).
-Whereas, FNR does not show a very high difference between both the genders, which shows that GAN images of males have only a very less chance of getting misclassified as Real images.
+While looking into the results of individual measures (in the top portion of table \ref{table_3bias_vit}), in the gender domain, the total model accuracy (Acc) of ViT over the female group (F) is less than the male group (M) by 4.45 percentage points, indicating biased prediction.
+This bias is observed to be very high for class Real (Acc\textsubscript{real}), i.e. accuracy of the female group is less than male by 9.3 percentage points, indicating high gender bias against the female social group.
+Whereas, for class GAN (Acc\textsubscript{gan}), the accuracy of the male group is less than female only by a very small value of 0.4 percentage points, a negligible difference to indicate any bias.
+Also, in the gender domain, the measure FPR is higher for the female group than the male.
+This indicates Real images of females are more likely to be misclassified as GAN generated images than those of males (an observation similar to the one reported in \cite{trinh2021examination}).
+Whereas, the very low difference in FNR values between male and female groups indicates negligible chances that GAN images of males get misclassified as Real images.

-In the racial domain, the total model accuracy of ViT over light skinned social group is less by 4.15 percentage points than dark skin group.
-This bias against light skin people is much more evident in the case of class Real, where a difference of 11.1 percentage points indicates high racial bias against light skin people.
-Whereas, in the case of GAN images, there is bias against dark skin, i.e., the accuracy of the dark skin group is less than the light skin group by 2.8 percentage points.
-FPR shows a higher value for light skin group than dark skin indicating that the Real images of light skin people are highly likely to be misclassified as GAN images and FNR shows that GAN images of dark skinned people are slightly likely to be misclassified as Real images.
+In the racial domain, the total accuracy of ViT over the light skin (L) group is less than dark skin (D) by 4.15 percentage points, indicating biased prediction against light skin people, which is much more evident in the case of class Real {with} a difference of 11.1 percentage points, indicating high racial bias against light skin people.
+Whereas, in the case of {class} GAN, the accuracy of the dark skin group is less than light skin by 2.8 percentage points, indicating bias against dark skin.
+The measure FPR shows a higher value for light skin group than dark skin, which indicates Real images of light skin people are more likely to be misclassified as GAN images, and FNR indicates slight chances for GAN images of dark skin people being misclassified as Real images.